 Recent pilot projects have the potential to shape the future of authority control and authority metadata.
-The PCC URIs in MARC records pilot initiated by the Library of Congress and the PCC explores applying principles of linked data and the semantic web to more consistent and pervasive identifier creation and identity maintenance.
-The use of standard identifiers enables connecting traditionally siloed library metadata to the larger WWW and semantic web communities.
+The PCC URIs in MARC records pilot initiated by LC and the PCC explores applying principles of linked data and the Semantic Web to more consistent and pervasive identifier creation and identity maintenance.
+The use of these identifiers enables connecting library metadata to the larger Web and Semantic Web communities.
+For example, the person entity Gottardo Aldighieri is represented in Wikidata (Q550288), ISNI (0000000109223014), and VIAF (87359638).
+These identifiers can be included in an authority record for this person.
+These services in turn could include a link to the same entity in an existing cooperative authority database.
 The PCC Wikidata pilot is exploring the future of identity management by looking at Wikidata both as a source for authority metadata that could enrich existing library metadata and serve as a location for publishing existing authority and bibliographic metadata that would benefit library and non-library communities alike.
-The shared entity management infrastructure project is a project being developed by OCLC and partners within the library community to create a persistent, shared, and centralized system for managing identifiers and metadata for library information resources.
-This project aims to create an authoritative database of library metadata to connect library collections to communities and resources on the larger WWW and semantic web.
-Just as authority control has evolved and adapted with past technology developments these projects and efforts will continue to press forward in improving the creation, maintenance, and discovery of information resources.
+The shared entity management infrastructure project is being developed by OCLC and partners within the library community to create a persistent, shared, and centralized system for managing identifiers and metadata for library information resources.
+This project aims to create an authoritative database of library metadata to connect library collections to communities and resources on the larger Web and Semantic Web.
+Just as authority control has evolved and adapted with past technology developments, these projects and efforts will continue to press forward in improving the creation, maintenance, and discovery of information resources.